-Resources available in school.
-Children's reference books, stories and a class selection of children's Bibles are available.
+Books, posters and physical artefacts are held centrally: Children's reference books, stories and a class selection of children's Bibles are available.

-Small artefacts are stored in resource boxes and are readily available to staff.
+Small artefacts are stored in individual faith resource boxes and are readily available to staff.
 Other artefacts can be borrowed from the Diocesan Office, or from Local Education Authority partner schools.